saltstack/salt/doc/topics/releases/neon.rst

 Saltcheck Updates
 =================

-Available since 2018.3, the saltcheck module has been enhanced to:
+Available since 2018.3, the :py:func:`saltcheck module <salt.modules.saltcheck>`
+has been enhanced to:
  * Support saltenv environments
  * Associate tests with states by naming convention
  * Adds empty and notempty assertions